perladvent/perldotcom/content/article/_pub_2004_02_27_exegesis7.md

 been chosen so that the resulting fields are visually mnemonic.
 In other words, they're supposed to look like what they do.
-The intention is that we simply draw a (stylized) picture of how we want the finished text to look, using fields that look something like the finished product â left or right brackets brackets showing horizontal alignments, a middlish `=` or bottomed-out `_` indicate middled or bottom vertical alignment, etc., etc. Then `form` fits our data into the fields so it looks right.
+The intention is that we simply draw a (stylized) picture of how we want the finished text to look, using fields that look something like the finished product – left or right brackets brackets showing horizontal alignments, a middlish `=` or bottomed-out `_` indicate middled or bottom vertical alignment, etc., etc. Then `form` fits our data into the fields so it looks right.